oracle/dbt-oracle/doc/source/user_guide/connection.rst

     DYLD_LIBRARY_PATH # For MacOS
     LD_LIBRARY_PATH # For Linux

-    # For ADBS, cx_oracle will need the path to the folder
+    # cx_oracle will need the path to the folder
     # containing client wallet, sqlnet.ora and tnsnames.ora
     TNS_ADMIN